Spectral networks and Fenchel-Nielsen coordinates: Constructing abelianizations

 \insfigscaled{FG-coord-punct}{0.4}{Neighborhood of a puncture with bases.}

-We have now described how a $\cW$-framed connection $\nabla$ can be $\cW$-abelianized.
-Moreover this abelianization is essentially unique, as we will now explain.
-Suppose we have \ti{any} $\cW$-abelianization of the connection $\nabla$.
+We have now described a canonical $\cW$-abelianization for any $\nabla$ equipped with a $\cW$-framing.
+It only remains to show that in this way we obtain \ti{all} $\cW$-abelianizations of $\nabla$.
+So, suppose we have \ti{any} $\cW$-abelianization of the connection $\nabla$.
 Consider a neighborhood of a puncture $z_1$ as shown in Figure~\ref{fig:FG-coord-punct}.
-In each cell, our $\cW$-abelianization gives a pair of sections $s_1(z)$, $s_2(z)$, with respect to which $\nabla$ is diagonal.
-The constraint that $S_w$ is of the form \eqref{eq:S-form-uptri} says that at $S_w$ preserves $s_1$, i.e. along the wall $w$ we have $s_1(z) = s'_1(z)$.
-Continuing around the wall we see that $s_1, s'_1, s''_1$ are the restrictions of a single section ${\hat s}_1(z)$ defined in a whole neighborhood of the puncture, such that $\nabla {\hat s}_1(z)$ is a multiple of ${\hat s}_1(z)$.
-In other words ${\hat s}_1(z)$ is an eigenvector of the monodromy of $\nabla$ around the puncture.
+In each cell, the $\cW$-abelianization amounts to a pair of sections $s_1(z)$, $s_2(z)$, with respect to which $\nabla$ is diagonal.
+The constraint that $\cS_w$ is of the form \eqref{eq:S-form-uptri} says that $\cS_w$ preserves $s_1$, i.e. along the wall $w$ we have $s_1(z) = s'_1(z)$.
+Continuing around the wall we see that $s_1, s'_1, s''_1$ are the restrictions of a single section ${\hat s}_1(z)$ defined in a whole punctured neighborhood of the puncture $z_1$, such that $\nabla {\hat s}_1(z)$ is a multiple of ${\hat s}_1(z)$.
+In particular, ${\hat s}_1(z)$ is an eigenvector of the monodromy of $\nabla$ around the puncture.

-Applying this condition to every puncture almost determines our local bases.
+Applying this condition to every puncture is almost enough to determine the $\cW$-abelianization.
 Let us consider the choices remaining.
-First, there is the choice of \ti{which} eigenvector to take at each puncture: this is the choice we have incorporated into our definition of $\cW$-framed connection.
+First, there is the choice of \ti{which} eigenvector to take at each puncture.
+This choice is equivalent to the choice of a $\cW$-framing.
 Second, there is the freedom to make an overall rescaling $(s_1(z), s_2(z)) \to (\lambda_1(z) s_1(z), \lambda_2(z) s_2(z))$ in each cell (matching up along the walls).
-Such a change gives a gauge equivalent $\cW$-abelianization.
-In particular, it changes the connection $\nabla^\ab$ only by a $GL(1)$-gauge transformation.

-Finally, let us see how to compute the spectral coordinates of a given connection $\nabla$.
-Consider the cycle $\gamma$ on $\Sigma'$ shown in Figure \ref{fig:gamma-one-quadrilateral}. \insfig{gamma-one-quadrilateral}{Cycle $\gamma$ in a quadrilateral $Q$, with vertices at the four punctures.}

-To compute $\cX_\gamma$ we first consider a more basic object.
-Take a single branch point and its three associated punctures, and a path $a$ on $\Sigma$ as shown in Figure \ref{fig:branch-point}. \insfig{branch-point}{Path $a$ around a branch point.} We aim to describe how the parallel transport of $\nabla^\ab$ along $a$ acts; call this parallel transport $\cX_a$ for short.

-Let $s_q$ denote some section of $\ell_q$, and similarly for the other punctures.
-Since $a$ is a path beginning on sheet $1$ of $\Sigma$ and ending on sheet $2$, we have
+Such a change only changes the $\cW$-abelianization by equivalence.
+So altogether we have found that $\cW$-abelianizations are in 1-1 correspondence with $\cW$-framings, as desired.